Sainath055/Game-Store/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.
+Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details. -->

+## GamesStore

+A full stack application, with attractive UI.
+Its has all the functionalities as of a real world E-commerce application.
+It has role based authentication where you can login as admin or a user.
+Admin can create, update, and delete products.
+User functionalities include add to cart, add to favorites, edit user name, password and saved credit card data, checkout, payments through stripe and finally users can view the order history.
+It has a search functionality with filter and its completely mobile responsive.